-Stress-related symptoms — like abdominal pain and bloating —occur more often and more intensely in people with IBS.
+Stress-related symptoms — like abdominal pain and bloating — can occur more often and intensely in people with IBS than in people without it.
 Managing the stress in your life is important in avoiding flare-ups.

-There are several effective methods for stress management that can improve IBS symptoms, including deep breathing and yoga.
+Several effective methods for stress management can improve IBS symptoms, including deep breathing and yoga.
 The secret is to breathe from your diaphragm, not your chest, to relax your abdominal muscles.
-Doing so can lead to more regular bowel activity.

 Another stress soother is called progressive relaxation, or Jacobson’s relaxation technique.
-Relaxing the muscles in your body can help alleviate an upset stomach.
+Relaxing the muscles in your body can help relieve an upset stomach.

-To use this form of relaxation, start by tensing and then relaxing the muscles in your feet.
-Then move your way up through your calves, thighs, abdomen, arms, and each main muscle group in your body, ending with your face and scalp.
-Concentrate on releasing all of the tension in each body part as you go.
+Start by tensing and then relaxing the muscles in your feet.
+Then move your way up through your calves, thighs, abdomen, arms, and each main muscle group, ending with your face and scalp.
+Concentrate on releasing the tension in each body part as you go.

-Don’t be afraid to seek outside help!
-In counseling, a psychiatrist helps you beat stress by examining how you respond to life events, and guiding you toward more effective responses.
+Counseling may be an effective way to help reduce stress in some people.
+In counseling, a psychiatrist can help you reduce stress by examining how you respond to life events and guiding you toward more effective responses.

-However, while dietary fiber can ease some gastrointestinal symptoms (like constipation), it can make other symptoms worse (like gas and cramping).
-To minimize potential problems, try a gradual increase of fiber over the course of a few weeks.
+However, while dietary fiber can ease some gastrointestinal symptoms (like constipation), it can worsen other symptoms (like gas and cramping).
+To minimize negative health effects, try a gradual increase of fiber for a few weeks.

 Certain foods are known to make IBS symptoms worse.
-Watch what makes your own symptoms worse, and avoid those products.
+Watch what makes your symptoms worse, and avoid those foods.

 - sugar-free sweeteners (such as sorbitol or mannitol)

-Some people also have trouble with dairy.
-You can try substituting yogurt for milk, or decreasing the quantity of dairy products you consume.
-Other things that might work are breaking down lactose with an enzyme product, or combining dairy with other foods.
+Some people also experience digestive disturbances from consuming dairy.
+Consider substituting yogurt for milk or decreasing the dairy products you consume.
+Other things that might work are breaking down lactose with an enzyme product or combining dairy with other foods.

-While drinking enough fluids each day helps IBS symptoms, not all fluids have the same effect on your stomach.
-Water soothes stomach distress, but several other beverages can cause problems, including:
+While drinking enough fluids each day can help IBS symptoms, not all fluids have the same effect on your stomach.
+Water soothes stomach distress, but several other beverages can cause stomach distress, including:

 - alcoholic drinks